MarcinKilarski/Website-Audit/seo.md

 404 Page (aka Page Not Found) is an opportunity for your business to retain these users by providing them with an alternative way of finding what they are looking for.
 A well-designed 404 page can mitigate a bad experience of not finding an answer for which a user is looking for.

 To improve user experience significantly, you should design a custom 404 page with a list of relevant pages to one that the user was looking for on your website and an eye-catching image.
-This page should also clearly state that the page they were looking for couldn’t be found.
+This page should also clearly state that the page they were looking for couldn't be found.
 Other helpful elements include search boxes, the most popular pages on your site, a suggestion that the URL might be misspelt, and a quick way to report a broken page.
 Additionally, the 404 Page should have a consistent design with the rest of your website, including your business logo, site navigation and footer.

 ### 4.14.
 Search